The Mad Ants are in search of a head coach – again.

 Potter said he hoped to have a head coach on board prior to scouting players at the NBA summer leagues, which will be held in July.

-Potter said that Gansey will be considered for the head coaching job, but added that Christian Laettner, who became Gansey's assistant last season, would be considered if Laettner applied for the position.
+Potter said that Gansey will be considered for the head coaching job but added that assistant Christian Laettner, who became Gansey’s assistant, would be considered if Laettner applied for the position.

 If Christian would like to get his name in, we would certainly consider him, Potter said.
 He’s got a wealth of knowledge.
 What he doesn’t have, though, is a ton of coaching experience outside of the games he had here in Fort Wayne.
 I definitely would prefer someone who does have some head coaching experience.